Flat Fee Landlord

 Pros and Cons for Fairfax Landlords

-Cons: HQS inspection requirements may require property upgrades before participation.
+Cons: HQS inspection requirements may require minor property upgrades before participation.
 Annual inspections are ongoing.
-Rent increases require HCD approval.
+Rent increases require HCD approval and may be limited by payment standard changes.
 Some administrative overhead in managing the HAP contract relationship in addition to the tenant relationship.
+Initial setup takes 2-4 weeks longer than a standard market-rate placement.

 Source of Income Discrimination Note

 Virginia state law does not currently include source of income as a protected class under fair housing law, meaning landlords can generally choose not to participate in the voucher program.
-However, local ordinances may differ, and this area of law is evolving.
+However, local ordinances may differ, and this area of law is evolving rapidly.
+Several Virginia jurisdictions have enacted or are considering source-of-income protections.
 Review current Fairfax County requirements before making a definitive policy decision.

 At Flat Fee Landlord, we manage both market-rate and voucher-tenanted properties in Fairfax County.
+We handle HCV paperwork, HQS coordination, and HAP compliance as part of our standard management.
 Get your free rental analysis to discuss your specific property's options.
+Learn about our tenant placement and guarantees.
+Read our reviews.

 • 2,000+